pdsmart/ZPU/README.md

 #### Bus structure

 The ZPU has a linear address space with all memory and IO devices directly addressable within this space.
-The ZPU Evo creates up to two distinct regions within the address space depending on configuration, a *system bus* and a *wishbone bus*.
+Existing ZPU designs either provide a system bus or a wishbone bus whereas the Evo provides both.
+The ZPU Evo creates up to two distinct regions within the address space depending on configuration, to provide a *system bus* and a *wishbone bus*.

-All models have the system bus instantiated which starts at cpu address 0 and expands up-to the limit imposed by the maximum address bit (ie. 0x000000 - 0xFFFFFF for 24bit).
+All models have the system bus instantiated which starts at cpu address 0 and expands up-to the limit imposed by the configurable maximum address bit (ie. 0x000000 - 0xFFFFFF for 24bit).
 A dedicated memory mapped IO region is set aside at the top of the address space (albeit it could quite easily be in any location) ie. 0xFF0000 - 0xFFFFFF.

 If configured, a wishbone bus can be instantiated and this extends the maximum address bit by 1 (ie. 0x1000000 - 0x1FFFFFF for 24bit example).
 This in effect creates 2 identical regions, the lower being controlled via the system bus, the upper via the wishbone bus.
 As per the system bus, the upper area of the wishbone address space is reserved for IO devices.